-The -xbootclasspath flag causes the service to use the OpenFusion classes and not those supplied with the JRE.
-A side-effect of using -xbootclasspath is the inability of the JVM to find shared libraries.
-This option should not be neccessary under JacORB and RTOrb since the OpenFusion CORBA Services support the endorsed standards override mechanism which overcomes this problem.
-Detailed information is available on Sun's web site at http://java.sun.com/j2se/1.5.0/docs/guide/standards.
+The -Xbootclasspath flag causes the service to use the OpenFusion classes and not those supplied with the JRE.
+A side-effect of using -Xbootclasspath is the inability of the JVM to find shared libraries.
+This option should not be necessary under JacORB and RTOrb since the OpenFusion CORBA Services support the endorsed standards override mechanism which overcomes this problem.
+Detailed information is available on Oracle's web site at http://docs.oracle.com/javase/1.5.0/docs/guide/ standards/.